-- Access: The boat area is about 6km from Nakamura Station by car and takes 10 minutes.
+- Access: The boarding site is about 6km from Nakamura Station and takes 10 minutes by car.

 - Hours: Tours run from 09:15 to 16:15, with the final service finishing at 17:00.

-- Season: The tours run from March 20th to December 31st, with reservations required for the final day of the year.
+- Season: The tours run by the schedule above between March 20th to November 30th, with reservations required otherwise.

 - Cost: It costs 2,500 yen for adults and 1,200 yen for elementary school children.

 Designed to allow water to flow freely, the unusual ‘chinkabashi’ (沈下橋), meaning ‘sinking bridges’ (submersible bridges) are a unique feature to the Shimanto River.
 As the bridges don’t obstruct waterflow, they help prevent flooding and the lack of balustrades means any storm-debris like trees will flow through them.
 Lasting much longer than other bridge forms thanks to their design, the chinkabashi are a key element for those living in the small villages that are dotted along the riverside.
 Whether you paddle beneath one or walk across, they are an unusual but impressive sight – and give you an almost panoramic view from above the river too!

 With a range of tandems, electric-assist bikes and regular road and city bikes to choose from, the cycle rental spot is perfect for visitors.
 Shimanto River Rental Cycles is located at the city train station, it makes an effortless transition to begin exploring the river.
 Rentals last for up to five hours, with 24-hour rental available for city and road bikes (costing just 1,500 yen).
 This would be enough time to cycle out to a riverside inn in a nearby town and spend the night, before cycling back the following day.